nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 After you push your branch to origin, you can follow the instructions here https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html to create a merge request.

+It is strongly suggested to rebase your branch on top of upstream/master (or master, if you kept it synced) before submitting your work.
+This helps reviewing the code changes proposed in the branch. merge it without conflicts, and it increase the speed of the GitLab CI.

 GitLab CI (Continous Integration)
 +++++++++++++++++++++++++++++++++